A classification system for social sector initiatives and entities

 All of these services involve collecting information from social-change organisations about who they are and what they do.
 Joining them up provides an unprecedented opportunity for the tens of thousands of not-for-profit organisations and grantmakers who are working to create positive social change.
 With the implementation of CLASSIE, and the cooperation of our partners, Our Community is spearheading the generation of data-backed evidence and powerful insights that have never been available before.

-As soon as the revised version of the PCS was released, we swung into action, identifying more than 50 local subject matter experts and farming relevant sections out to them to review.
+As soon as the revised version of the PCS was released, we swung into action, identifying more than 50 local subject matter experts and allocating relevant sections to them to review.
 We assessed their feedback and adapted the PCS accordingly.
 Some areas of the PCS were tweaked, others completely redrawn as CLASSIE began to take shape.

 We took a minimum-possible-change approach to ensure that we remained as true as possible to the PCS, an approach designed to ensure that our schema was practical and relevant for Australian organisations while also leaving open the possibility of streamlined international data sharing.

-In April 2016, we released CLASSIE 1.0 and started integrating relevant parts into various Our Community websites and platforms.
+In April 2016, we released CLASSIE 1.0 and started integrating its listings into various Our Community websites and platforms.
 More feedback followed, resulting in Version 1.1, which was released in August 2016.
 A big milestone was reached in November 2016, with the release of CLASSIE 2.0 and the move to incorporate parts of CLASSIE into SmartyGrants, Our Community's grants management platform.
 This move made the Subject and Beneficiaries sections of CLASSIE available to hundreds of grantmakers and, through them, many thousands of not-for-profit organisations.

 In August 2017, we released CLASSIE 2.1, which was adopted by GiveNow, Our Community's online donations platform.
 This release saw some significant changes to the Organisation sections as well as a name and concept change to the Beneficiaries section, which is now a more versatile Population section.